Four attentive students seated together side by side in a classroom.

 Bachelor of Education

-Our Bachelor of Education program includes three stream options so you can specialize your age group (early years, K-Grade 4; middle years, grades 5-8 and senior years, grades 9-12) and a wide variety of courses to help maximize your experience.
+Our Bachelor of Education program includes three stream options so you can focus your studies on the grade level of the children and youth you wish to teach (Early Years, grades K-4; Middle Years, grades 5-8; and Senior Years, grades 9-12).
+The Faculty of Education offers a wide variety of courses to help maximize your experience.
 Study areas include:

 • Indigenous knowledge and curriculum

-• curriculum areas in sciences, arts, social studies, languages, math, human ecology and physical education.
+• Curriculum areas in sciences, arts, social studies, languages, math, human ecology (home economics), music education, and physical education

-We also offer a variety of options for practicum school experience, including urban, rural, French immersion, northern and international settings.
+We also offer a variety of practicum school experience options, including urban, rural, French immersion, northern, and international settings.

 Unique Practicum Options